Twr y Felin Hotel, St Davids, Pembrokeshire

 Berwyn Station Masters House is a Grade II listed rural railway station building, converted into a unique self catering holiday let.
 The riverside station is on the heritage Llangollen Railway line running through the beautiful Dee Valley between Llangollen and Corwen.
 The first floor lounge has wonderful views over the River Dee and you'll be able to see and hear the powerful steam engines chuffing along regularly.
 Nearby villages host cosy rural pubs, the Llangollen Canal is just over the Chain Bridge, and there are countryside walks and watersports on the river.
 Free travel on most trains on the railway is included so it's ideal for families and rail enthusiasts.

-Portmeirion Hotel is part of marvellous Portmeirion Village, the brainchild of Sir Clough Williams-Ellis, who spent fifty years lovingly creating his vision of an Italianate village in coastal North Wales.
+Situated within the village, Portmeirion Hotel is the brainchild of Sir Clough Williams-Ellis, who spent fifty years lovingly creating his vision of an Italianate village in coastal North Wales.
 The hotel opened in 1931 and has hosted artists, royalty, politicians and tycoons, as well as noted authors and playwrights H. G. Wells, George Bernard Shaw and Noël Coward.
 The building gained Grade II listed status in 1971.
 Stay in the Peacock Suite, which the future King Edward VIII slept in in 1934.

 Llanerch Vineyard, Vale of Glamorgan